pentairiot/LambdaPage/README.md

 pip install LambdaPage
 ```

+### Examples

+Simple examples with corresponding Serverless configuration files can be found in the [examples directory](https://github.com/pentairiot/LambdaPage/tree/master/examples)

 ### Usage
-Simple examples can be found in the (examples directory)[https://github.com/pentairiot/LambdaPage/tree/master/examples].

 A page is composed by one or more endpoints.
 Each endpoint should define a REST method, a path, and a function
 that will handle the request with that method and path.
 Endpoints can also optionally specify a content-type for